Interface Micro SD Card Module with Raspberry Pi Pico

 return self.sectors

-Open your Thonny IDE and go to File > New to open a new file.
-Copy the following code in that file.
-This sketch will read and write data on a .txt file that will get saved on our microSD card.
+Open Thonny IDE and go to File > New to open a new file.
+Copy the following code into the editor.
+This sketch initializes the microSD card, writes two lines of text to a file called data.txt, and then reads the file back to confirm the data was saved successfully.

 import machine